SnootyMonkey/Falkland-CMS/docs/API/item.rst

 List Items in a Collection
 --------------------------

-Get all the items in a collection.
+List all the items in a collection.

 Request
 ~~~~~~~